Cultural Perspective is for people who want to see what is coming, not just react to what already happened

 My mother was endlessly curious and loved language and ideas.
 She explored the natural world and the sciences with me, and she cared deeply about the words we use to describe what’s happening.

 I studied cultural geography at university, then worked for an airline mostly for the travel.
 On days off, my friends and I would show up at the airport and take the next flight to wherever it was going.
 Later, I completed an MBA in International Business and taught at universities in the United States, China, and Thailand.
-I’ve lived in multiple countries and traveled through many more, learning how different societies think, act, and interact from their cultural perspectives.
+I’ve lived in 6 countries and traveled through many more, learning how different societies think, act, and interact from their cultural perspectives.

 In the classroom, I taught cultural theory, historical cycles, and the economic and political drivers of society.
 Over time, it became clear that these weren’t just academic frameworks.